yvonen-s/tw-us-nationid/README.md

 - Section 655 U.S. Annual Military Assistance Reports, U.S. Defense Security Cooperation Agency (DSCA)
 - U.S. Foreign Assistance Database, U.S. Department of State and USAID: http://foreignassistance.gov
 - U.S. Overseas Loans and Grants Greenbook, USAID
-## Process Notes
-- Merged data generated in _`aidmerge.py`_ should not be considered an exact accounting of U.S. military aid to Taiwan.
-It is a piecemeal combination of all the major transactions I could identify, but there are other types of military aid that are unavailable to the public, vaguely classified, tangentially related and/or originating in other unexpected U.S. federal agencies (thus easily overlooked).
-Hopefully these data points still hold a roughly similar relationship to each other year-over-year, so this comparison of relative data _trends_ is more meaningful than their stated values.
-- There are many other interesting questions in the TEDS data which I considered examining, including a measure of national identitification and degree of overall engagement in politics and the democratic process.
-For manageability, I chose questions that seemed most directly applicable to Cross-strait military concerns.
-- Would also have been interesting to compare data to actual actions taken by Taiwanese government, or actions taken by mainland Chinese government, but this is not easy data to find or create.
-Same applies to attitudes of U.S. citizens regarding U.S. aid to Taiwan.
-- Originally wanted to calculate major arms sales as a percentage of Taiwanese military spending, but because the Taiwanese fiscal year begins on January 1 and the U.S. fiscal year begins on October 1 of the previous year, and the U.S. data does not specify specific months where sales were made, it became too complicated to sort and synchronize with Taiwanese government budget data.